 uvu itself.
 We also install

-a Fastify project, as we will see, you use inbuilt Fastify functionality and don't need to add
+on a Fastify project, as we will see, you use inbuilt Fastify functionality and don’t need

 test script registers